Applying to incorporate a society

 or by email to firstname.lastname@example.org

-If your application is in order, your society will be registered as "[Your society name] Incorporated".
+We will check your application.
+The processing time is up to 3 working days from the date we receive your application.
+If your application is in order, we will register your society as "[Your society name] Incorporated".
 We’ll email or post a copy of the Certificate of Incorporation to the person who filed the application.

-The effect of incorporation is that your ‘executive committee’ (consisting of the president and other officers) will thereafter run the day-to-day affairs of the society and make decisions for it.
+Once your society is incorporated your ‘executive committee’ (consisting of the president and other officers) will run the day-to-day affairs of the society and make decisions for it.
 Your members will be entitled to take part in the society’s activities and to vote at future general meetings, but will have no administrative role.

 At the first meeting of your incorporated society, the executive committee will need to open a bank account and adopt a ‘common seal’ for the society.
 This is usually a rubber stamp that includes the name of the society and the words 'common seal’.
 It is used when the society signs serious contracts, as evidence of its agreement to honour its commitments.
 You can order a seal from a commercial stationer.